EricTalv/vat-checker/README.md

 [ ] Extra data
 [ ] Change time stamp on "request date"
 [ ] Add GSAP animations
 ```

+# Testing

+Using this code : `EE100247019` <- will output a successful request and retriev specific data.

+To create a failed request you can use `Russia` as the country-code, this will always have a bad request

+> note:
+>
+> Russias request fail not because of political views but rather
+> lack of API data.
+>

 ## Components Architecture